Rahul-Sagore/helper-meth/README.md

 # helperMeth - Helpful Methods on String, Array, Object, Number in Javascript

 Some method's inspiration/naming taken from ruby.
-Added improved vesion of Array's `include` method, introduced in ES6.
+Added improved vesion of Array's `includes` method, introduced in ES6.

 ## Methods
 * Generic Methods